Customer Service Representative (Former Employee) – Austin, TX – 27 March 2017

 Great place to work with a superior product and some of the greatest developers/employees, resulting in hundreds of thousands actively playing daily.

-Pros: free lunches, free snacks, beverages, etc.
+Free lunches, free snacks, beverages, etc.

 The only one I can truly think of is the commute, but that is the same for any job that doesn't have the luxuries of Caltrain.

 QA Lead (Former Employee) – San Francisco, CA – 8 July 2013